Alexbasisty/MegaAdsBack/README.md

-# Backed for Mega-Ads App
+# Backend for Mega-Ads App

 [Here will be a description]